Isabel Clarke: Clinical Pages

 Grounding Mindfulness with Thoughts

 relies on identifying areas to work on change through formulation, followed by a menu of psychological groups to assist people to make the necessary changes.
-See recent book chapter on coping mechanisms, Clarke, I. (2009) “Coping with Crisis and Overwhelming Affect: Employing Coping Mechanisms in the Acute Inpatient Context”.
+See a book chapter on coping mechanisms, Clarke, I. (2009) “Coping with Crisis and Overwhelming Affect: Employing Coping Mechanisms in the Acute Inpatient Context”.
 In A.M.
 Columbus Ed.
 Coping Mechanisms: Strategies and Outcomes.
 Advances in Psychology Research Vol.63.
 Huntington NY State:Nova Science Publishers Inc.

 We have developed manuals for these groups so that other staff can be trained in their delivery.
-(NB 4 of the manuals have been temporarily unlinked for editing - they will soon be restored).

 Arousal Management is key to the approach.